Kate Heavey Counselling - Individual, couple and marriage counselling and psychotherapy in Alfold. Zoom online counselling. Phone counselling.

-Employee Assisted Programme Work - Aviva, AXA and Vitality Health.
+Employee Assisted Programme Work - BUPA, Aviva, AXA and Vitality Health.

-My responsibility and commitment – keeping the offices clean
+My responsibility and commitment – keeping the 'garden in the office' clean.

-I clean my offices after each client visit using Severn Delta Laboratory Anti-Viral + Antibacterial Biodegradable Wipes.
+I clean using Severn Delta Laboratory Anti-Viral + Antibacterial Biodegradable Wipes.

-I have hand sanitiser for use in the room.
+I have hand sanitiser available for clients' use.

-Downstairs toilet facilities are available for use at a client's own risk.
+Toilet facilities are available in my home.
+These are used at a client's own risk.

 How do you decide if I'm the right counsellor for you?

 Finding the right counsellor to work with is a very important step in your counselling journey and it can be helpful to talk to different counsellors before making a decision.
 You need to feel safe and comfortable and be able to make small talk as, if you can talk about the small things, you will be able to bring the big!
 Being able to relate and feel connection is necessary as is being accepted for who you are.

 If you decide to proceed with counselling, we will agree on a working agreement outlining the responsibilities of both of us in our therapeutic relationship.
 This generally includes a regular time on a regular day of the week for the duration of your counselling enabling you to plan around your session.